MathieuGuilbert/ECS/README.md

 # ECS
 This repository contains the code associated to the Explainable Clustering (ensemble) Selection (ECS) approach.

-File "imports" is a script importing all necesary libraries.
+File "imports" is a script importing all necessary libraries.

 %----------------